AD-MESCE-2020/.github/profile/README.md

 ## Hi there 👋

-We are AD2024' The Official Gropu for the AI Department of MES College of Engineering, Kuttippuram
+We are AD2024' The Official GitHub Repo for the First AI & DS Department of MES College of Engineering, Kuttippuram